-Ilyssa Berg and Javier Flores raise Animal Welfare Approved goats and chickens on Painted Goat Farm in Garrattsville, NY.
+Ilyssa Berg and Javier Flores raise Certified AWA goats and chickens on Painted Goat Farm in Garrattsville, NY.
 Their herd of roughly 80 goats – Nubians, Alpines, and a few LaManchas – graze over 100 acres of rolling hills and brush in upstate New York and produce the milk from which Ilyssa and Javier create high quality goat milk cheese, yogurt, and confections.

 On sustainable farming, Ilyssa and Javier say, “It doesn’t just improve the health of the farm and animals, but makes great cheese.”
 The goats are taken on long walks through the woods or rotated through paddocks in grass pastures, which enables them to exercise their natural behavior.
 “Goats are not like cows,” Javier explains.
 “They like to walk while they eat and zigzag through a field.”

-To learn more about Painted Goat Farm, and where and where you can find its cheese, meat, and eggs, visit www.paintedgoat.com.
+Painted Goat Farm’s Certified AWA goat’s milk products and pasture-raised eggs are available every Monday at the Union Square Greenmarket in NYC.
+To learn more about Painted Goat Farm, and additional locations where you can find their Certified AWA cheese, meat, and eggs, visit www.paintedgoat.com.